Abner105/easy-style-log/README.md

-# style-console-log
+# easy-style-log

-`style-console-log` mainly enhances the writing method of `console.log` for browsers, and can easily realize the printing style of the console through chain calls.
+`easy-style-log` mainly enhances the writing method of `console.log` for browsers, and can easily realize the printing style of the console through chain calls.

 ## Features